Walking the Trail

 View the official map, or plan you trip using our interactive map below complete with elevation info and the location of all accommodation, attractions, history and events along the way!

-The Eglinton Cutting shelter has the most magnificent view of the Cathedral Range.
+The Eglinton Cutting shelter has the most magnificent view of the Cathedral Ranges.
 Stop beside the Goulburn River 6 kilometres from Tallarook, or catch your breath approaching Mansfield and take in the views of the High Country.
 This is the perfect spot to take in the spectacular mountains ahead while stopping for refreshments.